beeware/beeware/docs/tutorial/tutorial-0.rst

     yet available for Python 3.8.
 We also advise avoiding alphas, betas and release candidates unless you *really* know what you're doing.

+    .. admonition:: No really - **don't use Python 3.8**

+      **Do not use Python 3.8**.
+If you use Python 3.8, apps will start, but then become unresponsive.
+The **only** fix at this time is to use a different version of Python.

 .. admonition:: Alternative Python distributions

     There are lots of different ways of installing Python.
 You can install